XPGuess Learn • Governance-First Documentation • Educational Only

 What XPGuess Adds (Educational, Non-Cash)

 In informal pathways, documentation matters because it creates continuity that does not rely on rumor, timing pressure, or status-based assumptions.
+A governed record can show what happened, when it happened, and how progress was built.

 Why This Matters Across Sports and Performance Domains